Restaurant Menu Photo SOP: The 90-Minute Shoot → Enhance → Publish Workflow

 - garnish last so it looks fresh

-- avoid melted or deflated items by shooting quickly after plating
+- avoid melted/deflated items (shoot quickly after plating)

 4) Pick the winners (10 minutes)